 b.
 Academic statement: Your academic statement primarily focuses on your preparation to participate and thrive in graduate school.
 Please provide a concise summary of your academic and professional experience, your plans for graduate study, and how MSU’s graduate program will help you meet your personal and professional objectives.
 Additionally, please discuss how the distance-based format of this online learning format fits your goals and characteristics as a learner.
 MAFLT applicants are not required to have a BA in a language, area studies, linguistics, world language education, or a related field.
 If your background is not in one of these fields, however, you should address other ways in which your background, education, and experience have prepared you to study foreign language education.
 Aim for 300-500 words.

 c.
-Contacts for three (3) letters of recommendation: In the gradportal, provide the names and email addresses for recommenders who are familiar with your academic and professional accomplishments and potential for success.
-At least one recommendation letter must be from a former professor, academic advisor, or other individual familiar with your academic background and abilities.
+Contacts for three (3) letters of recommendation: Recommenders will upload their own letters.
+In order to request these letters, you will provide the names and email addresses for your recommenders in the admissions system.
+These individuals should be familiar with your academic and professional accomplishments and your potential for success in graduate-level courses.
+At least one recommendation letter should be from a former professor, academic advisor, or other individual familiar with your academic background and abilities.
 The letters of recommendation must be current and written specifically for the MAFLT Program.
 After you submit your online application, the system will send an email to each of your references containing a link so they can upload their letters of recommendations directly into your application file.
 You will be asked if you want to waive your right to see these letters, and the best answer is Yes.
 All recommendation letters are due by the application deadline.

 The following documents must be uploaded to the online application as file attachments.
 PDFs or Word documents are accepted.